leishiao/leishiao.github.io/Generics/Self Types with Java's Generics.md

 So far, so good.

-Now let’s say we do not only have persons in our system–we also have employees and contractors.
+Now let’s say we do not only have persons in our system, we also have employees and contractors.
 Of course they are also persons (right?) so `Employee extends Person` and `Contractor extends Person`.
 And because it went so well with `Person` we decide to create builders for them as well.

 And here our journey begins.
 How do we set the name on our `EmployeeBuilder`?